LCAV/pyroomacoustics/README.rst

 Academic publications
 ---------------------

-This package was developped to support academic publications.
-The package contains implementations for doa algorithm and acoustic beamformers introduced in the following papers.
+This package was developed to support academic publications.
+The package contains implementations for DOA algorithms and acoustic beamformers introduced in the following papers.

 * H\.
 Pan, R. Scheibler, I. Dokmanic, E. Bezzam and M. Vetterli. *FRIDA: FRI-based DOA estimation for arbitrary array layout*, ICASSP 2017, New Orleans, USA, 2017.